Features

 classpath

-Add maven artifacts to the notebook classpath.
+Adds maven artifacts to the notebook classpath.
 All transitive dependencies are also added to the classpath.
-See also addMavenRepo.
+Arguments

 mavenRepo